Skip to main content

 Verify the import

-Use meta-queries to inspect what was imported:
+Use procedures to inspect what was imported:

 CALL db.labels()